oapicf/pinterest-sdk/clients/kotlin/generated/docs/CatalogsApi.md

 # **feedProcessingResultsList**
 > FeedProcessingResultsList200Response feedProcessingResultsList(feedId, bookmark, pageSize, adAccountId)

-List processing results for a given feed
+List feed processing results

 Fetch a feed processing results owned by the \&quot;operation user_account\&quot;.
 Please note that for now the bookmark parameter is not functional and only the first page will be available until it is implemented in some release in the near future. - By default, the \&quot;operation user_account\&quot; is the token user_account.
 Optional: Business Access: Specify an &lt;code&gt;ad_account_id&lt;/code&gt; (obtained via &lt;a href&#x3D;&#39;/docs/api/v5/#operation/ad_accounts/list&#39;&gt;List ad accounts&lt;/a&gt;) to use the owner of that ad_account as the \&quot;operation user_account\&quot;.
-In order to do this, the token user_account must have one of the following &lt;a href&#x3D;\&quot;https://help.pinterest.com/en/business/article/share-and-manage-access-to-your-ad-accounts\&quot;&gt;Business Access&lt;/a&gt; roles on the ad_account: Owner, Admin, Catalogs Manager.  &lt;a href&#x3D;&#39;/docs/shopping/catalog/&#39;&gt;Learn more&lt;/a&gt;
+In order to do this, the token user_account must have one of the following &lt;a href&#x3D;\&quot;https://help.pinterest.com/en/business/article/share-and-manage-access-to-your-ad-accounts\&quot;&gt;Business Access&lt;/a&gt; roles on the ad_account: Owner, Admin, Catalogs Manager.  &lt;a href&#x3D;&#39;/docs/api-features/shopping-overview/&#39;&gt;Learn more&lt;/a&gt;

 ### Example
 ```kotlin